klar-web-services/klonk/README.md

 ## Introduction

-Klonk is a code-first, type-safe automation engine designed with developer experience as a top priority.
-It provides powerful, composable primitives to build complex workflows and state machines with excellent autocomplete and type inference.
-If you've ever wanted to build event-driven automations or a stateful agent, but in code, with all the benefits of TypeScript, Klonk is for you.
+Klonk is a code-first, type-safe automation engine.
+It provides composable primitives to build workflows and state machines with autocomplete and type inference.
+If you've ever wanted to build event-driven automations or a stateful agent in code, with all the benefits of TypeScript, Klonk is for you.

 ![Skip to code examples ->](https://github.com/klar-web-services/klonk?tab=readme-ov-file#code-examples)

 The two main features are **Workflows** and **Machines**.

 - **Workflows**: Combine triggers with a series of tasks (a `Playlist`) to automate processes.
-Perfect for event-driven automation, like "when a file is added to Dropbox, parse it, and create an entry in Notion."
+Example: "when a file is added to Dropbox, parse it, and create an entry in Notion."
-- **Machines**: Create finite state machines where each state has its own `Playlist` of tasks and conditional transitions to other states.
-Ideal for building agents, multi-step processes, or any system with complex, stateful logic.
+- **Machines**: Finite state machines where each state has its own `Playlist` of tasks and conditional transitions to other states.
+Useful for agents, multi-step processes, or systems with stateful logic.

 ## Installation